That's a big deal, people. That's

 9. recognize the seriousness of an illness or infirmity

-10. don't place their own needs and wants and preferences over those of the ailing person
+10. don't place their own needs, wants, and preferences over those of the ailing person

 11. don't take advantage of the ailing person's resources